Computer Engineering Curriculum

 Junior Eligibility Rule (2.25 Rule)

-To qualify for registration for the ECE courses shown in the third year of the curriculum, a student must have completed, with a combined 2.25 grade point average, the mathematics, chemistry, physics, computer science, and electrical and computer engineering courses shown in the first two years.
+To qualify for registration for the ECE courses shown in the third year of the curriculum, a student must have completed, with a combined 2.25 grade point average, the mathematics, physics, computer science, and electrical and computer engineering courses shown in the first two years.

 Overview of Curriculum Requirements